What Happens If I Eat Too Much While On Saxenda?

 You can work out how many calories your body needs based on your BMI and your level of exercise.
 These calculations are used to work out how many calories your body burns at rest.
 From here, you can work out more accurately how many calories you can knock off your intake in order to safely lose weight.

-Before making any drastic changes to your diet, it’s important to speak to your doctor or a professional in diet and nutrition, such as a dietitian or nutritionist.
-A fitness instructor/personal trainer may be able to offer help and advice on adjusting your diet to achieve your ideal weight at a safe and steady pace.
+Before making any drastic changes to your diet, it’s essential to consult with your doctor or a professional in diet and nutrition, such as a dietitian or nutritionist.
+A fitness instructor or personal trainer may be able to offer help and advice on adjusting your diet to achieve your ideal weight at a safe and steady pace.

-Make sure to eat regularly throughout the day to provide your body with a steady amount of energy.
+Ensure you eat regularly throughout the day to provide your body with a steady supply of energy.

 Start by looking at what you eat in a day.
-Keeping a food diary to track what you eat can be useful for both yourself and your doctor.
-Note down how you prepare and cook your meals, too.
+Keeping a food diary to track your eating habits can be beneficial for both you and your doctor.
+Note down how you prepare and cook your meals as well.
 For example, if you had toast for breakfast, note down whether you used white or wholemeal bread, and what you put on your toast.

 Identify areas in your current diet where you can make healthier substitutions.
 Continuing with our toast example, you can use wholemeal bread and add a light spread on top to reduce the fat content.